Orilu/SWATrunR/SWAT-Gl_Example.md

   TIMP = c(0.3, 0.9)
 )
 ```
-Then, you can use any paremeter sampling that you prefer, in this example we are going to use Latin Hypercube Sampling (LHS):
+Then, you can use any parameter sampling that you prefer; in this example, we are going to use Latin Hypercube Sampling (LHS):

 ```r
 #number of simulations